This course is only available for students in the BA International Studies programme.

 Theme of Seminar

 The readings and thematic discussions in this course revolve around the the theme of ‘structures of power’ in the international sphere: how inter- and intra-state frameworks of authority, control, threat, or cultural domination limit and shape actions on the part of state, politicians, and citizens alike.
-From the range of actions available to a state responding to a terrorist threat, to choices about how to economically develop certain regions, to assumptions about epidemiological spread and prevention, bureaucracies and individuals alike operate within a series of operlapping fields of power.
+From the range of actions available to a state responding to a terrorist threat, to choices about how to economically develop certain regions of states, to assumptions about epidemiological spread and prevention, bureaucracies and individuals alike operate within a series of operlapping fields of power.
 These structures of power represent the background to their choices: the national laws, international organizations, wide-spread cultural assumptions, and intellectual frameworks within which they operate and out of which it can be exceedingly challenging to break.
 This course will introduce students to a variety of ways of clarifying and analysing these structures of power, from the history of their creation and development, to their current operation, to challenges to their dominance.
 By applying the insights of seminal modern thinkers and cutting-edge contemporary research, moreover, students will be given the opportunity to consider the structures of power they observe in the international field as an important framework for their own research endeavours.